stindrago/ulysses-space-station-clojure-course/README.md

 ## Installing Clojure

 Clojure provides command line tools that can be used to start a Clojure program and the REPL.
-See the official [getting started][clojure-getting-started] documentation on how to install the tools on your machine.
+See the [official documentation][install-clojure] on how to install the required tools on your machine.

 ## Editor